rob-derosa/GartnerBot/README.md

 # Gartner Bot

 ### This sample incorporates the following:
-- QnA Maker for injested FAQ intelligent search
+- QnA Maker for injested FAQ intelligent search with chit-chat
 - LUIS for natural language intent extraction
 - Dispatch to create one cohesive LUIS model used to determine which QnA Maker knowledge base or LUIS model to query
 - Agent Handoff to route end-user to a live agent when the user's intent or question cannot be addressed